uptonking/note4yaoo/note-web-optimization-loading-performance.md

   - To find out how long the CSS processing takes, you can record a timeline in DevTools and look for "Recalculate Style" event
     - It captures parsing and CSSOM tree construction, plus the recursive calculation of computed styles under this one event.

-## Render-tree Construction, Layout, and Paint
+## Render-Tree Construction, Layout, and Paint

 - Tips
   - The DOM and CSSOM trees are combined to form the render tree.